 - Older people and people with pre-existing medical conditions are more prone to dehydration, heat stress, infections and exacerbation of heart and lung disease.

-- People living in rural and remote areas, Aboriginal and Torres Strait Islander people, people with low socioeconomic status and other vulnerable populations are also at increased risk, in part due to higher levels of underlying disease and limited access to healthcare services.
+- People living in rural and remote areas, Aboriginal and Torres Strait Islander people, people on low incomes and other vulnerable populations are also at increased risk, in part due to inequalities in underlying health outcomes and limited accessibility of healthcare and other services.
 People living in rural or remote communities or along the coast are also at risk from extreme events such as bushfires, droughts, storms and sea level rises.

 Staying healthy in a changing climate